AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/create-mini-proof.md

 To embed a miniproof in a website, blog or wiki:

-1. Go to the **Proof details** page of a proof, as described in [Manage Proof Details in [!DNL Workfront] Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/manage-proof-details.md).
+1. Go to the **[!UICONTROL Proof details]** page of a proof, as described in [Manage Proof Details in [!DNL Workfront Proof]](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/manage-proof-details.md).

 1. Open the **[!UICONTROL More sharing options]** section of the page
 1. Ensure the embed code is enabled (1).